pinecone-io/pinecone-mcp/README.md

 ```

 Restart Claude desktop.
 On the new chat screen, you should see a hammer (MCP)
-icon appear with the new MCP server available.
+icon appear with the new MCP tools available.

 #### Cursor